 By using SUSE Linux Enterprise Server for z Systems, SDV can fully exploit the unique reliability, availability and security features of the IBM z13, and combine them with the flexibility and cost advantages of Linux.
 The company uses the Geographically Dispersed Parallel Sysplex (GDPS), an IBM z/OS feature that provides a coordinated Disaster Recovery solution for customers running a multi-tiered architecture including the IBM z/VM hypervisor, SUSE Linux Enterprise Server and z/OS on z Systems.
 This cluster solution that relies on Coupling Facilities—dedicated hardware resources that are part of the IBM z Systems platform—guarantees data consistency across all systems in the cluster.
 The IBM GDPS technology allows SDV to keep hundreds of systems in sync with consistent data to minimize failover times.

 Efficient Management and Fast Backups

-SDV manages its large SUSE Linux Enterprise Sever for System z landscape with user-friendly software tools such as YaST®, the installation, configuration and systems management framework integrated with the SUSE Linux Enterprise operating system platform.
-For quick backups of all Linux servers, the company runs IBM Tivoli Storage Manager on SUSE Linux Enterprise Server for System z.
+SDV manages its large SUSE Linux Enterprise Sever for z Systems landscape with user-friendly software tools such as YaST®, the installation, configuration and systems management framework integrated with the SUSE Linux Enterprise operating system platform.
+For quick backups of all Linux servers, the company runs IBM Tivoli Storage Manager on SUSE Linux Enterprise Server for z Systems.

 Oliver Röthinger said, "As for application and database servers, our backup solution with IBM Tivoli Storage Manager makes heavy use of the HiperSockets networking technology.
 It would be very difficult to achieve similar backup performance in a distributed environment where all data needs to go through several network interfaces and switches."